 The huge benefit of a treatment like this is the T cell modifications will last for life.
 Each time a body’s T cells encounter a toxin or disease agent and develop antigen receptors and antibodies to fight it, the person has that ability forever.
 That means patients who receive modified T cells now have the tools to fight their particular cancer for the remainder of their days.

-Are There Any Drawbacks of CAR-T Treatment?
+Are There Drawbacks of CAR-T Treatment?

-Moreover, possible side effects do exist.
+When it comes to this experimental therapy, potential side effects do exist.
 These include:

 - Low blood cell counts